How Did Mr. Krabs Die?

 Brown has been a part of numerous big feature films including Bad Boys, The Adventures of Buckaroo Banzai Across the 8th Dimension, Highlander, Pet Sematary, The Shawshank Redemption, and Starship Troopers.
 Most recently, Brown can be seen in the massive Keanu Reeves hit, John Wick 4 as The Harbinger.

-Not only is Brown a fine character actor and provides the voice for Mr. Krabs, but he also has enjoyed voicing other roles.
+Not only is Brown a fine character actor who provides the voice for Mr. Krabs, but he also enjoys voicing other roles.
 These include Lex Luthor in various DC animated series, and Star Wars: The Clone Wars, as well as video games such as the Crash Bandicoot franchise and Detroit: Become Human.